henrikjacobsenfys/pace_tutorial/README.md

 `source ~/.bashrc`

-Finally, this tutorial runs in Jupyter Notebooks, so open Jupyter by typing
+Finally, this tutorial uses Jupyter Notebooks, so open Jupyter by typing

 `jupyter notebook`.